igorkol91/CustomLinter/README.md

 1. Open https://github.com/igorkol91/CustomLinter

-1. In a new folder open terminal and input git clone git@github.com:igorkol91/CustomLinter.git
+2. In a new folder open terminal and input $git clone git@github.com:igorkol91/CustomLinter.git

-2. On your terminal, cd into the app directory
+3. On your terminal, cd into the app directory

-3. Run "ruby main.rb"
+4. Input $ruby bin/main.rb

-4. filename = 'path to the file you want to be checked'
+5. filename = 'path to the file you want to be checked'

 ### Prerequisites